-Generally, a statement of purpose should be between 500 and 1,000 words long and should not exceed a single page.
-But this can depend on the school or program to which you are applying, as well on on the extent of your academic experience.
+Generally, a Statement of Purpose should be between 500 and 1,000 words long and should not exceed a single page.
+But this can depend on the school or program to which you are applying, as well as on the extent of your academic experience.

-We have already covered how to write a statement of purpose for grad school (with examples) as well as 20 tips for writing a strong grad school statement of purpose.
+We have already covered how to write a Statement of Purpose for grad school (with examples).

-Unlike a college or undergraduate admissions essay format, a grad school statement of purpose is generally not uploaded in a text box or input field in some platform, as the Common Application essay is.
+Unlike a college admissions essay, a grad school Statement of Purpose is generally not uploaded in a text box or input field in some platforms, as the Common Application essay is.